BrandonJohnGrenier/pattern-microstructure/README.md

 An API should provide useful error responses in a predictable and consumable format.
 An error response should provide a few things for a developer - a useful error message, a unique error code, and a meaningful HTTP response code.

-Valex can help you produce useful responses with an appropriate HTTP response code and a JSON representation of an error that looks like this:
+Valex can help you produce meaningful responses that include an appropriate HTTP response code as well as a JSON payload that looks like this:

 ```
 {